On the stabilization of the topological complexity of graph braid groups

 \begin{theorem} Let $\graf$ be a connected graph with $m(\graf)\geq2$, and fix $r>1$.
 Choose $c_i\in\mathbb{N}$ for $i\in\{0,1,2\}$ bounded above, respectively, by the number of vertices of valence at least $4$, the number of separating trivalent vertices, and the number of non-separating trivalent vertices of $\graf$.
 For any $k\geq 2(c_0+c_2)+3c_1$, we have the inequality \end{theorem}

-To the author's knowledge, this estimate is the first substantive result on the (higher) topological complexity of unordered configuration spaces of graphs with positive first Betti number (see \cite{Scheirer:TCUCSCG,Hoekstra-Mendoza:BHTCCST} for prior work on trees).
-The obstruction to progress in this direction has been a near total ignorance of cup products in the relevant cohomology rings, a difficulty we avoid by working at the level of the fundamental group using results of \cite{FarberOprea:HTCAS}, following \cite{GrantLuptonOprea:NLBTCAS}, on the (higher) topological complexity of aspherical spaces.
+Prior to the techniques introduced in our work, the topological complexity of the unordered configuration spaces of graphs with positive first Betti number was essentially entirely unknown (see \cite{Scheirer:TCUCSCG,Hoekstra-Mendoza:BHTCCST} for prior work on trees).
+The obstruction to progress in this direction was ignorance of the relevant cohomology rings, which remains.
+We avoid this difficulty by working at the level of the fundamental group using results of \cite{FarberOprea:HTCAS}, following \cite{GrantLuptonOprea:NLBTCAS}, on the (sequential) topological complexity of aspherical spaces.
 By arguing geometrically, we further circumvent the fearsome combinatorial challenges posed by the standard Morse theoretic presentations of these groups \cite{FarleySabalka:DMTGBG,FarleySabalka:PGBG}.
 This geometric flavor is maintained through the use of configuration spaces with sinks, an approach inspired by \cite{LuetgehetmannRecio-Mitter:TCCSFAGBG} and already present implicitly in \cite{Knudsen:TCPGBGSM}.